You’re going for the romance factor, windy alleys, canals and picture ops.

 see & do

-Rialto Market If you’re going to picture yourself living the quintessential Venetian life, carrying home bags of beautiful artichokes, fresh herbs and other produce in a perfect wicker basket, this is the market where you can live that dream.
-It’s on the canal and so inexpensive for fruits.
-I got 16 green figs (soo insanely delicious) for five euro.
-This would easily be 20+ dollars in Santa Monica.
-The market is open all days but the fish portion is closed sunday/monday as are some of the stalls with snacks, etc, so I’d skip those days.
-It has a great energy to it, and if you’re into insta pictures, this is the spot.
+Rialto Market If you’re going to picture yourself living the quintessential Venetian life, carrying home bags of beautiful artichokes, fresh herbs and other produce in a perfect wicker basket, this is the market where you can live out that dream.
+The market is open all days, but the fish portion is closed sunday/monday as are some of the stalls with snacks, etc, so plan your visit ahead It has a great energy to it, and if you’re into Insta pictures, this is the spot.
 San Polo

 Jogging There’s also a lovely park at the end of Venice, not far from the Castello area that’s about 3/4 mile around.
 They have a small stretching and exercise station with pull-up bars, etc., at one end, so you can get a complete outdoor workout.